jojo157/learning-platform/README.md

 - Navigation Menu.
   - A navigation menu will be presented on all pages on application.
 - Responsive Design.
-  - Application is responsive on all device size and browsers.
+  - Application will be responsive on all device size and browsers.
 - CRUD Functionality.
-  - Application enables the functionality to Create, Read, Update and Delete data.
+  - Application will enable the functionality to Create, Read, Update and Delete data.
 - Database to store app data.
   - MongoDB database will be used to store all application data.
 - Contact Form.
   - Contact form to enable user to send message to admin.
 - Library with searchable content.
-  - Search bar that allows user query to filter the articles to shown those with a match only.
+  - Search bar that will allow user query to filter the articles to shown those with a match only.
 - Favourite article.
   - Allow user to create a quick link on their profile that redirects to the article that was favoured.
 - Article like and dislike feedback.